sizezero/creative-incubation/entries/2022-03-02/entry.md

 Rolling dice, collecting money and buying cards that do more for you for the next die roll.
 It has that die rolling excitment but there's not a lot of deep thinking.
+This would be a good last everybody-is-drunk-and-we-want-one-more-play game, but I probably don't want to own it.

 ### [Fantasy Realms](https://boardgamegeek.com/boardgame/223040/fantasy-realms)